AIPMLab/RL/README.md

 # RL
-the code could be found in https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri
+the dataset could be found in https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri

 the train environment:
 gym 0.26.2